 Why did Diep choose Lightspeed as their point of sales system?

-Matt oversees the bookkeeping for Diep and for such a large business, with two main Diep restaurants and 9 other franchises, there is a consistent large volume of accounting that needs getting through.
+Matt oversees the bookkeeping for Diep and for such a large business, with two main Diep restaurants and 9 other franchises, there is a consistently large volume of accounting that needs getting through.
 Matt could see that this was a general problem for the whole of the hospitality industry, often resulting in restaurants hiring someone solely to go through delivery dockets!
 He knew there had to be a solution out there to make the management of a restaurant business easier.

-Matt’s problem coincided with his long-term business partner, Mark Kelly, working in the technology industry.
+Matt’s problem coincided with his long-term business partner, Mark Dillon, working in the technology industry.
 There Mark had learnt in-depth about POS systems and how they work on an international level.
 He was clearly able to distinguish Lightspeed as one of the biggest operators in POS worldwide and the most impressive in how it had broken away from legacy POS systems.

 Lightspeed for small to medium businesses